aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## You mentioned hardware, what are the specs on these Macs?

-As for the EC2 Mac Dedicated Host hardware, there’s a few types available: **Mac1** is a 2018 Mac mini with 12-core x86 and 32GB RAM. **Mac2** is a 2020 Mac mini with Apple’s M1 chip and 16GB RAM. **Mac2-m2** is a 2023 Mac mini with Apple’s M2 chip and 24GB RAM. **Mac2-m2pro** is a 2023 Mac mini with Apple’s M2 Pro chip and 32GB RAM.
+As for the EC2 Mac Dedicated Host hardware, there’s a few types available: **Mac1** is a 2018 Mac mini with 12-core x86 and 32GB RAM.
+Any instance that starts with **Mac2** is an Apple silicon instance: **Mac2** is a 2020 Mac mini with Apple’s M1 chip and 16GB RAM. **Mac2-m2** is a 2023 Mac mini with Apple’s M2 chip and 24GB RAM. **Mac2-m2pro** is a 2023 Mac mini with Apple’s M2 Pro chip and 32GB RAM.
 The instance you spin up on top of the Dedicated Host adds .metal to the end (e.g. mac1.metal, mac2-m2.metal, etc.).
 The **metal** in the instance name means that you’re able to use all of the underlying Mac mini hardware without any virtualization layer: bare-metal.

 ## That’s  cool, but what can I do that I couldn't do before?